ikkez/f3-cortex/readme.md

 ),
 ```

-Now you're able to save array data in your model field, which is json_encoded into a `text` field behind the scene (of cause only when using a SQL backend).
+Now you're able to save array data in your model field, which is json_encoded into a `text` field behind the scene (of course only when using a SQL backend).

 ``` php
 $mapper->colors = array('red','blue','green');